DN6/giffusion/README.md

 ## Features

+### Saving and Loading Sessions

+Giffusion uss the Hugging Face Hub to save output generations and settings.
+To save and load sessions, you will first need to set your Hugging Face access token using `huggingface-cli login`.

+Once set, you can save your session by clicking on the `Save Session` button in the Session Settings.
+This will create a dataset repo on the Hub and save your settings and output generations to a folder with a randomly generated name.
+You can also set the Repo ID and Session Name manually in order to save your session to a specific repo.

+Loading sessions works in a similar manner.
+Simply provide the Repo ID and Session Name of the session you would like to load and click on the `Load Session` button.
+You can filter the settings for the individual components in the UI using the dropdown selector.

 ### Bring Your Own Pipeline

 Giffusion supports using any pipeline and compatible checkpoint from the [Diffusers](https://huggingface.co/docs/diffusers/index) library.
 Simply paste in the checkpoint name and pipeline name in the `Pipeline Settings`